OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 In some scenarios this one to one between releases and deployments will be the norm.
 Teams using continuous deployment may see a rapid progression of versions through their environments and on to production.

-Many teams won't be operating like this though.
-It is common that a number of releases will be prepared and tested before promoting to the next environment.
+Many teams don't operate like this though.
+It is common for a number of releases to be prepared and tested before being promoting to the next environment.
 For example, they may merge pull requests for several fixes/features and then deploy the final release to test.
-This could even be repeated several times and then eventually a final release progresses from test to production.
+This can be repeated several times and eventually a final release progresses from test to production.
 In this situation the deployment to production isn't just the work-items from that last release, it is _the accumulation of all of the work-items in all of the releases since the last one that was deployed to production_.

 This accumulation logic is how Octopus always determines the metadata list, it's always the accumulation since the last deployment to the given "scope".
-A scope in this context is the combination of deployment environment and tenant (if multi-tenancy is in play).
+A scope in this context is the combination of deployment environment and tenant (if [multi-tenancy](/docs/deployment-patterns/multi-tenant-deployments/index.md) is in play).

-Given that you can initiate deployments to multiple "scopes" at once in Octopus it is quite conceivable, and expected, that you could see different work-items lists for each scope.
-Let's consider a couple of examples, first two tenants in the same environment.
-In this case if tenant A is on an earlier version than tenant B the the result list for tenant A would be the list for tenant B plus the additional work-items between the version it was on and the version tenant B was on.
+Given that you can initiate deployments to multiple "scopes" at once in Octopus it is expected that you could see different work-items lists for each scope.

+For instance, if you have two tenants in the same environment, and **tenant A** is on an earlier version than **tenant B**, the resulting list for **tenant A** will be the list for **tenant B** plus the additional work-items between the version it was on and the version **tenant B** was on.

 As a second example, imagine you have two environments in a lifecycle, but you don't always deploy to one of them.
 Let's use staging and a performance test environment as an example.
 Maybe you periodically deploy to the performance environment to check for regressions but not every time you deploy to staging.
 The work-items for the performance environment would be the same as staging plus the additional work-items for the releases in between.